6. Scripting¶

 When no sample is found which meets the criteria of the check then

-not fail); if a sample is received the value will be set to true
+not fail); if a sample is received the value will be set to true.
+When

 In this case no fail is reported upon a check instruction